Skip to main content

 In a tight labour market where employers are struggling to find the right blend of skills and experience, the competition for talent is fierce.
 According to the Chartered Institute of Personnel and Development (CIPD), between April 2021 and April 2022, 77% of companies had difficulty attracting candidates.

 As a result, the tools recruiters and hiring managers have at their disposal are more important than ever.
-Recruitment referral schemes, an approach our research found 66% of employees feel is effective, is just one method many organisations are using to bolster their hiring.
+Recruitment referral schemes have emerged as a powerful method many organisations are using to bolster their hiring efforts.

-In this article, we’ll look at why referrals are now so important in recruitment, and how you can build a recruitment referral scheme that works.
+In this article, we’ll look at why referrals are so important in recruitment and how you can build a successful employee referral programme.

 What is a recruitment referral scheme?

-Employees are usually incentivised using a recruitment referral bonus, making these schemes a cost-effective way to find and recruit top talent.
-As part of a broader reward strategy, referral schemes can help to improve employee morale and engagement, as employees feel that their opinions and contributions are valued.
+Employees are usually incentivised using a referral bonus, making these schemes a cost-effective way to find and recruit top talent.
+As part of a broader reward strategy to motivate employees, referral schemes can help to improve employee morale and engagement, as employees feel that their opinions and contributions are valued.

 Let’s delve deeper into why employee referrals are an effective means of recruitment in an increasingly competitive hiring landscape.